-If you're unlucky enough to fall victim to ransomware attack, your first instinct might be to reach for your wallet to save your files, but it's better to stay calm and look for an alternative solution – there are several around.
+If you're unlucky enough to fall victim to ransomware attack, your first instinct might be to reach for your wallet to save your files, but it's better to stay calm and look for an alternative solution.
 Many of the big names in PC security provides tools that will release your PC from ransomware, and don’t charge for the privilege.
 There are also dedicated tools to prevent programs that behaves like known ransomware from running on your PC at all.

 Before you get started, it's useful to recognize that there are two main types of ransomware: the kind that encrypts your files and threatens to delete them unless you pay a fee (like WannaCry), and the kind that locks you out completely by preventing you reaching your desktop.
 Thankfully, there are free tools to combat both types.

 If you haven't yet fallen victim to a ransomware attack and want to protect your PC proactively, consider a dedicated prevention tool like ZoneAlarm Anti-Ransomware, which uses behavioral analysis to identify processes that act like ransomware – even if it's not yet a specific known threat – and automatically backs up your files if it detects anything.
 It carries a subscription fee, so we haven't included it in our main roundup, but $1.99 per month for one PC is a modest fee compared to the ransoms charged by criminals.